 Motorcycles like the Honda Rebel and Benelli Leoncino offer so much in terms of design that it overshadows everything else.
 The Leoncino was revealed at the 2016 EICMA show in two variants.
 The road oriented version looks great but the scrambler is next level.
 Unfortunately, the former is going to be launched in India initially.
 The scrambler’s launch depends entirely on the demand.
 Powering the bike is a 499.6cc liquid-cooled and fuel-injected twin-cylinder motor.
 The engine makes 49.6 bhp and 45 Nm and comes paired with a 6-speed gearbox.

 The Leoncino sits on a tubular steel-trellis frame with 17-inch wheels at each end.
 The front fork is a 50mm USD unit while the rear gets a monoshock with 112mm of travel.
 Stopping power comes from a 320mm disc at front and 260mm disc at the rear.
 ABS is offered as standard.
-The 13.5-litre fuel tank is a tad small but can be forgiven in favour of the beautiful design.
+The 13.5-litre fuel tank is a tad small but can be forgiven in favor of the beautiful design.
 Upon launch this year, the Leoncino will cost about INR 4.5 lakh.

 Upcoming Bikes In India – Benelli TRK 502